VIKAS9793/KrishiRakshak-2.0/docs/journey.md

 ## 📍 Where It’s Going

-KrishiRakshak is just a starting point.
+KrishiSahayak is just a starting point.

 But it’s already:
 - Helping visualize the **cost of disease** in monetary terms